aa29zzjj/Project-2-Client-Server/README.md

 ## Submission Summary:

-:checkered_flag: Submit to Canvas a single .pdf file named Your_Last_Name_First_Name_Project2.pdf.
+:checkered_flag: Submit to Canvas the single .pdf file named Your_Last_Name_First_Name_Project2.pdf.
 It is important that you ***clearly label*** each submission with the following labels.
 Be sure to provide your name and email address at the top of the .pdf file.
+See below for the final submission.

 Task 1
 ---------------------